very-cool-name/blog-from-scratch/part_i.md

 variant_i::Variant<int> v{x}; // OOPS compiler error "too few template arguments for class template 'IndexOfImpl'"
 ```

 It's the result of special rules of references collapsing in templates.
 We can see it in the line compiler tries to instantiate `Variant<int>::Variant<int &>`.
 The type `T` guessed by compiler is `int&` which cannot be found in the type sequence `Types...` of `Variant<int>`.
-In order to get correct type we'll use `std::decay_t`, so we'll end up with following constructor declaration.
+In order to get the correct type we'll use `std::decay_t`, so we'll end up with following constructor declaration.

 ```cpp
 template<typename T>